r4rmas/clean-react-app/README.md

 # clean-react-app
-A solution for creating clean react apps through create-react-app with emmet support for JSX
+A solution for creating clean react apps.

 **clean-react-app** removes the example app given at the moment of create a react app and instead gives you a simple "Hello, world!"